egecansen/sahibinden-case-study/README.md

 # Overview

 This project is a automation testing framework built with JUnit 5, Appium, and Spring Boot, designed to support mobile automation.
+The project uses a Maven multi-module layout, where tests and post-report are sibling modules under a common parent.
+Each module declares the parent in its pom.xml

 ## Features